coctails-api/coctails/README.md

 At the moment in application we are able to:
 - Register and sign in (JWT token included)
 - Registration must be confirmed by email
+- Generate new confirmation code
+- Manage discount codes for orders

 ## 🔨 Roles
 - USER - default role (basic functions on the website)